pgbouncer/pgbouncer/doc/usage.md

 application_name
 :   A string containing the `application_name` set by the client
     for this connection, or empty if this was not set.

+prepared_statements
+:  The amount of prepared statements that the client has prepared

 #### SHOW POOLS